 INCENSE IN CHRISTIAN LITURGY

-From the Catholic Bible passages above in both the Old and the New Testaments, we can see that incense is an important part of the worship of God on earth, by Jews first, and by Christians after the Death and Resurrection of Christ.
+From the Catholic Bible passages above in both the Old and the New Testaments, we can see that incense is an important part of the worship of God on earth, first by the Jews, and continued by the Christians.

 The smoke of the incense is symbolic of sanctification and purification, as well as symbolic of the prayers of the faithful.
 It is one of the outward signs of spiritual realities, and that is why it has its place in Christian liturgy.
 These two purposes reveal a deeper truth that prayer itself purifies and sanctifies us, making us worthy of worshiping God in heaven for eternity with all the angels and saints.